FozzTexx/lasm/README.md

 This program acts as a LASM compatible cross-assembler.
 It is meant to accept input that is compatible with Ward Christensen's LASM assembler.
-It pre-processes asm files to convert the LASM 8080 mnemonics into AS Macroassembler Z80 compatible mnemonics.
+It pre-processes asm files to convert the ASM/LASM 8080 mnemonics into AS Macroassembler Z80 compatible mnemonics.
 It then runs the output through asl and takes the resulting .p file and converts it to a .hex file.